Donate

 Has joined the TPNW

-Nigeria has signed and ratified the Treaty on the Prohibition of Nuclear Weapons.
+Nigeria has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+It was among the original 50 states parties to the treaty when it entered into force on 22 January 2021.

 Signature and ratification

-Geoffrey Onyeama, the minister of foreign affairs of Nigeria, signed the treaty when it opened for signature on 20 September 2017.
+Geoffrey Onyeama, the minister of foreign affairs of Nigeria, signed the TPNW at a high-level ceremony in New York when it opened for signature on 20 September 2017.

-Nigeria’s instrument of ratification was deposited with the UN secretary-general on 6 August 2020, the 75th anniversary of the atomic bombing of Hiroshima.
+The federal executive council, chaired by Buhari, approved ratification of the TPNW on 27 November 2019, and Nigeria deposited its instrument of ratification with the UN secretary-general on 6 August 2020, the 75th anniversary of the atomic bombing of Hiroshima.

-Nigeria was the equal 41st state to ratify or accede to the treaty.
+Nigeria was the equal 41st state to ratify or accede to the TPNW.

-Nigeria’s federal executive council, chaired by the president, approves the ratification at a meeting in Abuja on 27 November 2019.
+Nigeria’s federal executive council, chaired by the president, approves ratification of the TPNW in 2019.
 Photo: NNN

-Nigeria has promoted universal adherence to the treaty, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.
+Per Article 12, Nigeria has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-Campaigners and government officials from West African states meet in Abuja, Nigeria, in 2019 to discuss universalisation of the treaty.
+Campaigners and government officials from West African states meet in Abuja, Nigeria, in 2019 to discuss universalisation of the TPNW.
 Photo: Benjamin Alutoho

-Nigeria participated in the negotiation of the treaty at the United Nations in New York in 2017 and was among 122 states that voted in favour of its adoption.
+Nigeria participated in the negotiation of the TPNW at the United Nations in New York in 2017 and was among 122 states that voted in favour of its adoption.

 In its opening statement to the negotiating conference, Nigeria described the initiation of the treaty-making process as “an epic accomplishment” after almost half a century “of minimal progress” in multilateral efforts to achieve nuclear disarmament.